 Skip to main content

-The PR Hub focuses on 4 pillars with emphasis on Puerto Rico: conducting academic research, engaging UCF students, strengthening partnerships, and promoting engagement through community outreach.
+The Puerto Rico Research Hub focuses on four pillars with emphasis on Puerto Rico: Conducting academic research, engaging students, strengthening partnerships, and promoting engagement through community outreach.

 icon of documents with a magnifying glass